odoo/documentation/legal/terms/enterprise.rst

 .. v9.0: add "Working with an Odoo Partner" + Maintenance of [Covered] Extra Modules + simplifications
 .. v9a: clarification wrt second-level assistance for standard features
 .. v9b: clarification that maintenance is opt-out + name of `cloc` command
+.. v9c: minor wording changes, tuned User definition, + copyright guarantee (re-application of v8a changes
+        on all branches)

 By subscribing to the Odoo Enterprise services (the "Services") provided by Odoo SA and its affiliates (collectively, "Odoo SA") in relation with Odoo Enterprise Edition or Odoo Community